 Preparation

-Mix the ricotta and the cooked grain in a bowl.
-Add a sprinkle of ground pepper, cinnamon to taste, and the mint leaves, which have been carefully washed, dried, and finely chopped.
+Mix the ricotta and cooked wheat in a bowl.
+Add a sprinkle of ground black pepper, cinnamon to taste, and mint leaves washed, carefully dried, and finely chopped.

-Let the mixture rest for about half an hour to flavor well with the ricotta and mint.
+Let the mixture rest for about half an hour to allow the flavors to meld, especially the ricotta and mint.

-Meanwhile, prepare the thin sheet as shown in the image, using the flour, warm water, and salt.
-The dough, worked by hand or in a food processor, should not be too soft but homogeneous.
+Meanwhile, prepare the thin dough as shown in the image, with flour, lukewarm water, and salt.
+The dough should be homogeneous but not very soft when kneaded by hand or in a kitchen robot.

-Roll out the sheets to 1/16 inch using a rolling pin, and cut large circles (5 inches) using a cup.
+Roll out the dough to 1/16 inch thick using a rolling pin, then cut out large circles (5 inches) using a cup.

 Place the filling on half of the circles.
 Cover and seal as shown in the image.

-Poke each farrata with a fork, so they do not puff up during baking, and finally brush with egg yolks.
+Pierce each farrata with a fork to prevent them from puffing up during baking, and finally brush with egg yolks.

-Bake in the oven at 356°F for about half an hour and let the delicious farrate cool.
-They can be eaten warm for breakfast, snacks, dinner, and even outdoors.
+Bake at 356°F for about half an hour and let the delicious Carnival farrate cool down, to be eaten warm at breakfast, snack, dinner, or even outdoors.

-The tradition of farrate is linked to the Carnival festival but can finally be found in bakeries even at other times.
+The tradition of farrate is linked to the Carnival festival but can now be found in bakeries on other occasions as well.

 Farrate recipe from Manfredonia for Carnival

-Farrate recipe from Manfredonia for Carnival tips: to obtain thin sheets, it is advisable to use a machine like those used for rolling pasta like troccoli, lasagna, etc…
+Farrate recipe from Manfredonia for Carnival tips: to achieve nice thin sheets, it is advisable to use a pasta machine like those used for making troccoli, lasagne, etc.

 Why are they called farrate?

-The farrata gets its name from the spelt used in the preparation of this recipe.
+The farrata gets its name from ‘farro’, which is used in the preparation of this recipe.

 When are farrate eaten?

-The tradition of farrate is linked to the Carnival festival but they can also be found in bakeries at other times.
+The tradition of farrate is linked to the Carnival festival but can now be found in bakeries on other occasions as well.